UniversalSuperBox/SparkBot-ng/docs/deploy/deploy.rst

 When it comes time to deploy your bot to a server, we recommend using gunicorn and nginx.
 The following information will help you run the bot under gunicorn with nginx as its reverse proxy.

+This document applies to the following receiver modules included with SparkBot:

+* :module:`Microsoft Teams <sparkbot.receivers.msteams>`

 This information is adapted from the `Deploying Gunicorn`_ document, you may wish to head to it for more advanced setups.

 Install required system packages